 It got to the point where I decided to just start something.

 The first thing I pursued was plastic pollution.
 Plastic water bottles drive me freaking nuts!
 My thought was to create something that could replace the plastic bottle and that was a hemp water bottle.
 I found that other containers were made from hemp because it’s so versatile.

 I spoke to hemp experts and found that while a bottle can be made the challenge is water absorption over time.
 I found a solution to that problem from an FDA approved food product designed by some folks at MIT that could coat the inside of the bottle.
 It would then prevent the water absorption like a repellent.
 But it wasn’t on market and had some years to go before it could ever be used in scale.
 Plus, nobody at MIT would return my emails.

 In addition to that, I found out that manufacturing would be a huge cost.
-If you wanted a water bottle company to take on the task using hemp, it would require a ton of different equipment for processing.
+If you wanted a water bottle company to take on the task of using hemp, it would require a ton of different equipment for processing.
 This means big cash.

 I decided this path wasn’t for me and crossed it off the list.

 Because I cared about so many different topics I created a blog called The Blue Dot Post.
 I started waking up each day at 4 am and wrote articles, hundreds of articles!
 I got some other great people to work with me and contribute and after a year I didn’t really know what this thing was yet or how to monetize it.

 I took audience development classes, writing classes, and learned a ton.

 I knew I had to get more niche and decided to focus on deforestation.
 This led me to guest posting which was a great experience that taught me a lot as well.

 During this time I also did volunteer work that gave me exposure to new things and helped me develop a lot of skills I use today as an entrepreneur.